Western District Public Cargo Working Area: Potential dismantling

 Due to a lack of railings for protection, there is a potential danger of falling into the ocean.
 There have been accidents at the pier, making it possible that the site will have to be closed.
 The Hong Kong government suggested renovating the whole pier for town planning.
-It planned to build extra railings and construct landmark buildings at the tip of the extended part.
+It was planned to build extra railings and construct landmark buildings at the tip of the extended part.
 In addition, parts of the site might be re-established as a waterfront promenade.
 The planning generally included railings for the pier, and it would be transferred to the Leisure and Cultural Services Department for administration.

 In the middle of 2015, a Hong Kong newspaper office exposed the news about this town planning, which received a large amount of negative feedback from residents.
 Afterward, the District Council denied the possibility of this project.
 However, the government has not forgotten the project.
-It has still been persuading the operators to leave their berths in order to build the waterfront promenade.
-On the other hand, the society has been considering other options for this project.
+It has been persuading the operators to leave their berths in order to build the waterfront promenade.
+On the other hand, society has been considering other options for this project.
 It plans to rebuild the surfaces of Fung Mat Road, Shing Sai Road eastbound, and parts of the Western District Public Cargo Working Area as a waterfront promenade and cycle track; these works would be separated by railings or dividing lines.